comharris/readme/docs/how_i_think.md

 ### 1. Most things are 1 or 0 to me.

 Either things are correct and excellent and as they should be (a "1"), or things are wrong and need to be fixed or de-prioritized (a "0").
 It's difficult for me to conceive of answers "in between".
 I tend to agree, disagree, or need more information.
-My views are in context, something that's a "1" for one use case or a certain level of performance, and a "0" in another and vice versa.
+My views are naturally quantized rather than interpolated.
+For example, I'll perceive a skill set at "1" at a junior level and "0" at a senior level, rather than as someone who's "0.5".
+I see professional skills, my own included, as a sets of 1s and 0s at different levels.

 ### 2. I'm influenced by facts, data and new perspectives.